charlotte-ruby/image_scraper/README.md

     # :include_css_images - If there are stylesheets on the page, it will pull images out of the stylesheet.
 For example: background: url(/images/some-image.png).
     # :include_css_data_images - Will include data images from CSS.
 For example: data:image/gif;base64,R0lGODlhEAAOALMAAOazToeH............

-Get the images on the page:
+Get the images from the url specified when you initialized the client:

     image_scraper.image_urls